mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 ```
-computername:~ username$
+username@computername ~ %

 ```
 The command-line prompt typically displays the name of your computer, the current working directory and your username.
-It ends with a `$` sign, waiting for you to enter a command.
+It ends with a `%` sign, waiting for you to enter a command.

+The command line prompt can be customised to say almost anything, this is just the default zsh prompt.

-When you first open the `Terminal` app, you are likely to find yourself in your **home directory** associated with your username and account on the MacBook.
-The tilde sign `~` represents a shortcut designation for that directory within Unix file systems.
+When you first open the Terminal app, you are likely to find yourself in your home directory associated with your username and account on the MacBook.

 The terms `Terminal` and `shell` are often used interchangeably, but they refer to different things.